Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Preliminaries

-\begin{remark}[Arguments of the $u_i$ function] Note that we have explicitly assumed that the utility function $u_i$ depends on $(w, s_i, s_{-i})$.
+\textsc{Remark (Arguments of the $u_i$ function).} Note that we have explicitly assumed that the utility function $u_i$ depends on the parameter learned and the data contributions $(w, s_i, s_{-i})$.
 We now motivate this dependence.
 In FL problems, we typically run iterative algorithms to optimize the accuracy (or loss) function.
 Note that, with this, the weight $w^t$ at time $t$ depends on all the $s_{i}^\ell$, $\ell<t, \forall i \in N$.
 However, the utility $u_i$ at time $t$ depends on $(s_i^t,s_{-i}^t)$ as well, which is not captured through $w^t$.
-Hence, we require the said explicit dependencies. \end{remark}
+Hence, we require the said explicit dependencies.
+We represent this dependency via two functions: the valuation function $v_i$ gives the benefit the agent gets from the parameter learned and the data contributions, while the effective cost is only dependent on all players' data contributions.

-The function $z_i(s_i, s_{-i})$ is the {\em effective cost} to agent $i$ which may depend on the data contributions of all agents.
-In the first part of this paper, we consider the case where the cost is only personal to agent $i$, i.e., $z_i$ is only a function of agent $i$'s chosen data size $s_i$.
-In the second part, we assume that this cost may be additionally {\em taxed} or {\em subsidized} by the center based on their contributed data-sizes.
+\textsc{Remark (Realizing the $v_i$ function).} $v_i(w,s)$ denotes the benefit agent $i$ derives from the learned parameters at a given contribution vector.
+It can be realistically realised by an agent using the negative of loss computed on their data for the given parameter $w$.
+For experiments in \Cref{sec:experiments}, we use the cross-entropy loss.

-Since the agents are strategic, every agent $i$'s aim is to maximize her utility by appropriately choosing her strategy $s_i$ given the strategies $s_{-i}$ of the other players and the parameter $w$ chosen by the center.
-The center, on the other hand, is interested in learning the parameter $w$ that maximizes the sum of the accuracies as follows, when all agents contribute their maximum data-sizes, i.e., $s_i^{\max}, i \in N$.
+Since the agents are strategic, every agent $i$'s aim is to maximize its utility by appropriately choosing its strategy $s_i$ given the strategies $s_{-i}$ of the other players and the parameter $w$ chosen by the center.
+The center, on the other hand, is interested in learning the optimal parameter $w$ that maximizes the sum of the valuations as follows, when all agents contribute their maximum data-sizes, i.e., $s_i^{\max}, i \in N$.